bvfnbk/js-packaging/README.md

 | `es-module-client`    | A "client" using the `simple-as-module`. |

 The simplest ES module scenario defines both, the used module and using module with `.mjs` files.
-The `package.json` `type` setting is not so much important as often stated on the web.
-This eventually depends on the `node` platform version though.
+The `package.json` `type` setting is more important for the client than for the actual module.
+The client script may use both extensions if set to `module` (cf. https://nodejs.org/api/esm.html#esm_package_json_type_field).

 **Please note:** There is no need to repeat the use-cases from level-0 as their transfer to ES modules is straightforward.
 Use